kit2d2alt/kit2d2alt/README.md

 # $\color{#5865F2}{\textsf{Discord}}$ `kit2d2`

 ## Freelancer/Hobbyist, no big projects at the moment.
-For hire!
+Currently not for hire.
+(Broken wrist).
+DM me on Discord for free consulting though!

 ## $\color{lightgreen}{\textsf{Donations}}$ 💸
 Donations are very useful.
 If you have any money you would like to donate, no matter how small, $\color{#0079C1}{\textsf{PayPal}}$ `azelifyofficial@gmail.com`.
 Everything is welcome!